What Does “Best Interests” Mean and Other Child Custody Issues?

 Unless there has been ongoing abuse as defined in the Illinois Domestic Violence Act of 1986, Illinois courts typically assume that it is in the child’s best interests to have both of his or her parents highly involved in his or her life.

 Contact an Aurora Child Custody Lawyer

 When parents cannot agree on child custody issues, the court will decide for them.
 The parents’ wishes, the wishes of the child, any history of abuse, the health of the parents, and many other factors are considered by Illinois courts when making child custody determinations.
-If you are in a custody dispute, contact Shaw Family Law, P.C. for help.
+If you are in a custody dispute, contact Shaw Sanders, P.C. for help.
 Schedule a free consultation with a proficient Kane County family law attorney by calling us at 630-584-5550.